-The University's COVID-19 Vaccination Policy, released on July 9, requires all faculty, staff, and students to be vaccinated in advance of their return to campus for the fall semester.
+The University's COVID-19 Vaccination Policy, released on July 9, requires all faculty, staff, and students to be vaccinated in advance of their return to campus for the 2021-2022 academic year.
 However, the policy does entitle community members to claim a medical, religious, or philosophical exemption to the vaccination requirement in good faith.
 A person is considered fully vaccinated two weeks after receiving the last recommended dose of a COVID-19 vaccine.
 Vaccines must be authorized by the US Food and Drug Administration or World Health Organization.

 All students are required to provide proof of vaccination or a completed exemption.
 Returning students who do not submit one or the other will have their fall registration canceled.
 New students who do not submit one or the other will not be registered for fall classes.
 On-campus residential students also will not be permitted to move into residence halls.

 If you have previously complied with this requirement, thank you.
 If you have not already done so, please submit your COVID-19 vaccine documentation (either proof of vaccine or a completed and signed exemption form) via the Student Health Center Patient Portal.
 Instructions for this required task may be found on the University's COVID-19 website.

 Ongoing Expectations Once In Community

-For the safety of our community and to enable the University to remain open for in-person classes and activities, all Pepperdine students are required to cooperate with existing University COVID-19 policies, including, but not limited to, wearing masks over the nose and mouth; daily wellness checks; screening testing; contact tracing; relocation of housing, if necessary; and quarantine and isolation requirements.
-The details of these expectations may be modified as infection rates, vaccination rates, and Los Angeles County guidance change.
+For the safety of our community and to enable the University to remain open for in-person classes and activities, all Pepperdine students are required to cooperate with existing University COVID-19 policies.
 Updated information can be found on the University's COVID-19 website.